Gaming and mental health

 - spending less time with your family or friends

-- hearing people say they are worried that you are spending too much time gaming
+- hearing people say they are worried that you are gaming too much

 - struggling to find time to do things which help keep you healthy.